Please call in case of sewer overflow, backup or other emergency.

 The State of California has implemented a program for all sewer agencies to develop and maintain a Sewer System Management Plan (SSMP).
 This plan establishes specific methods and programs designed to meet goals pertaining to the effective operation and management of a sewer collection system.
 In order to comply with the California State Water Resources Control Board’s (“State Water Board”) requirement of updating the SSMP every 5 years, District staff has prepared an updated SSMP which contains all elements currently set forth by the State Water Board.

-Click here to access the updated Sewer System Management Plan (SSMP) for 2014.
+Click here to access the updated Sewer System Management Plan (SSMP).

-In 2013, the District took delivery of a brand new Vactor 2100 Plus combination sewer cleaning machine.
-This high-tech piece of equipment is the workhorse of our sewer system maintenance program.
-It uses high pressure water, up to 2,500 psi, to clean debris, grease, roots and other materials from the inside of our sewer pipelines.
+The District’s Vactor 2100 Plus combination sewer cleaning machine is the workhorse of our sewer system maintenance program.
+This high-tech piece of equipment uses high pressure water, up to 2,500 psi, to clean debris, grease, roots and other materials from the inside of our sewer pipelines.
 A very strong vacuum then captures and collects the debris as part of the cleaning process.
-This new Vactor unit is much more fuel efficient than the 1997 model year truck it replaced, and its clean diesel technology will benefit local air quality.

 You can help keep our team members safe by slowing down when you see the Vactor truck working in the roadway.
 Remember, this crew is working hard to keep the system flowing properly, preventing overflows that could impact our creeks and beaches.

-The District owns and operates a fully equipped pipeline inspection vehicle that has an onboard CCTV camera system used to evaluate the condition of the 40 miles of buried pipeline in our inventory.
+The District owns and operates a fully equipped pipeline inspection vehicle that has an onboard CCTV camera system used to evaluate the condition of the 42 miles of buried pipeline in our inventory.
 A waterproof, full-color panning camera is sent through sewer pipelines on a remote operated tractor unit.
 High resolution video is captured and fed to monitors inside the truck where trained operators evaluate and document any defects in the pipes using an industry standard asset management database program.
-The District inspects pipes between 6-inch and 24-inch diameter using this equipment, which is manufactured by Envirosight.
+The District inspects pipes between 6-inch and 24-inch diameter using this equipment.
 We use this CCTV data to prioritize repairs and rehabilitation to aging or defective pipelines.

 There are eight wastewater pump stations located within the collection system that are necessary to convey flow to the wastewater treatment plant.
 These pump stations have redundant pumping equipment and are designed to handle peak wet weather flow rates.
 Wastewater is pumped through pressurized “force main” pipes uphill to the point where gravity flow can continue.
 Each pump station has sophisticated controls and telemetry allowing District operations staff to monitor performance and respond to any alarm conditions immediately.
 The District has emergency generators for each station that can keep the system operational during any power outage.